tmastersmart/gmrs_live/README.md

 Only installable as a full PI image

-Download will not fit here so its been stored at this link. this is a beta so if something dows not work i need to know so a upgrade can be created. https://www.mediafire.com/folder/q6z3i8plwwily/gmrs
+Download will not fit here so its been stored at this link. this is a beta so if something does not work i need to know so a upgrade can be created. https://www.mediafire.com/folder/q6z3i8plwwily/gmrs This image is upgradable so you dont have to redownload it

 ---- new description -----